probaxeoxebra/probaMinkoski/Explicacions/stReflection.md

 ## Reflection about Line passing through the Origin

-The Reflection of a Point P about a Line passing through the origin and a Point B can be obtained by the product of a Reflection Matrix R by the vector (column) for the point P:
+The Reflection of a Point P about a Line passing through the origin and a Point B can be obtained as the product of a Reflection Matrix R by the vector (column) for the point P:

 b = Ra